Sean-G-Han/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The _Sequence Diagram_ below shows how the components interact with each other for the scenario where the user issues the command `deleteclient 1`.
+The _Sequence Diagram_ below shows how the components interact with each other for the scenario where the user issues the command `delc 1`.

 <puml src="diagrams/ArchitectureSequenceDiagram.puml" width="574" />